commercialhaskell/stack/doc/build_command.md

 Default: Disabled

-Set the flag to build with flags to generate Haddock documentation suitable for upload to Hackage.
-This requires Haddock documentation for dependencies to have been built previously (command `stack haddock`).
+Set the flag to build local packages with flags to generate Haddock documentation suitable for upload to Hackage.
+The form of the Haddock documentation generated for other packages is unaffected.

 For each local package: